about the episode

 Part of your goal is to use that unique seat at the table and that unique insight to figure out the next offering that maybe is a more commercial offering.

-I think you said the most complex problem, and it's really that I don't want to solve the
+William: Yeah, 100%.
+I think you said the most complex problem, and it's really that I don't want to solve the most complex problem.

 I want to solve the most painful problem that's the easiest thing to solve.
 I don't want to do the hard thing, I want to do the easy thing.